zzaoen/RdmaAcceleratingRedis/README-en.md

 RDMA permits high-throughout, low-latency networking, which is especially useful in massively parallel computer clusters.
 Therefore, implementing the master-slave mode through RDMA can greatly improve performance.
 The experimental results show that the master-slave mode implemented by RDMA is 35 times-80 times better than the master-slave mode implemented by TCP.
 Table 1-2 shows the results.

+Table 1-2 Comparison of TCP and RDMA for Master-Slave

 | Slave   number | Origin Time-consuming(s) | RDMA Time-consuming(s) |
 | -------------- | ------------------------ | ---------------------- |
 | one            | 98                       | 2.8                    |